The holomorphic couch theorem: The blob is semi-smooth

 \section{The blob is semi-smooth}

-In this section we show that the boundary of $\blob(x)$ satisfies a regularity condition which we call semi-smoothness.
-We need the following formula due to Gardiner for the derivative of extremal length \cite{Gardiner}.
+In this section, we show that each quadratic differential realizing a point on the boundary of $\blob(x,X,Y,h)$ determines a vector normal to the blob and vice versa.
+We use this to prove that the blob satisfies a certain regularity condition near its boundary which we call semi-smoothness.
+We first need the following formula for the derivative of extremal length \cite[Theorem 8]{Gardiner}.